 The devotees are requested to dress decently.
 Bermuda shorts, beach wear, miniskirts and other revealing wear are not allowed inside the gokarna temple premises.

-- Ratha Saptami – The Car or the Ratha festival is celebrated on the seventh day of the bright half of the month of February at Gokarna Temple.
+The Car or the Ratha festival occurs on the seventh day of the bright half of the month of February.
 It denotes the seventh day of the movement of Sun towards the northern direction of vernical equinox from Capricorn.
-It is also believed to represent the birth of Sun God Surya.
-Hence, in some places, it is also celebrated as the Surya Jayanti.
+It also represents the birth of Sun God Surya.
+Hence, in some places, it is also popular as the Surya Jayanti.
 The festival symbolizes the beginning of spring and the harvesting season.
-In Gokarna, a grand Ratha Yatra of the God is carried out around the town and special Prasadams are distributed to the devotees.
+In Gokarna, devotees carry a grand Ratha Yatra of the God around the town and distribute special Prasadams.

-- Tripurakhya Deepotsava – The festival is celebrated on the day of the Karthik Poornima at Gokarna Temple.
-The festive day is celebrated on the full moon day of the month of Karthik (November – December).
-The Purnima is called Tripuri Purnima because of the legend of Lord Shiva destroying the three demon cities, collectively known as Tripura of the Tripurasura demon.
-Special Poojas like the Laksha Bilvarchana, Dhatri Homam, Vanabhojana, and Deepotsava are performed on the day.
+The festival occurs on the day of the Karthik Poornima at Gokarna Temple.
+The Purnima is famous as Tripuri Purnima because of the legend of Lord Shiva destroying the three demon cities, collectively known as Tripura of the Tripurasura demon.
+Special Poojas like the Laksha Bilvarchana, Dhatri Homam, Vanabhojana, and Deepotsava also take place on this day.

-- Kadiru Haranotsava – The first harvest of Paddy (Rice) is celebrated as the Kadiru Haranotsava.
-The festival and its rituals are performed in a nearby village named Bankikodia.
-The Utsava Moorthy (idol) of the Lord is taken to the field and worshiped.
-Following his blessings, the crop is harvested every year.
+The first harvest of Paddy (Rice) is the Kadiru Haranotsava.
+The festival and its rituals take place in a nearby village named Bankikodia.
+The villagers take the Utsava Moorthy (idol) of the Lord to the field and worship it.
+Following his blessings, they harvest the crop every year.

-Besides these festivals, the Sharada Pooja, Ganesha Chaturthi, Ugadi, Krishna Janmashtami, Kaamadahana and Shiva-Ganga Vivahotsava are celebrated at the Gokarna Temple premises.
+Besides these festivals, the Gokarna Temple also celebrates the Sharada Pooja, Ganesha Chaturthi, Ugadi, Krishna Janmashtami, Kaamadahana and Shiva-Ganga Vivahotsava.

-- Sankalpa Pooja Mangal Aarti – The Mangal Aarti is performed for the day in the name of the devotee.
+- Sankalpa Pooja Mangal Aarti – The Mangal Aarti takes place for the day in the name of the devotee.

-- Bilvarchana – The Archana is performed to the Lord with Bilva leaves on behalf of the devotee.
+- Bilvarchana – The Archana also takes place for the Lord with Bilva leaves on behalf of the devotee.

-- Ashttotara Bilvarchana – The Archana with Bilva leaves is performed by reciting the 108 names of Lord Shiva on behalf of the devotee.
+- Ashttotara Bilvarchana – The Archana with Bilva leaves takes plce by reciting the 108 names of Lord Shiva on behalf of the devotee.

-- Kumbhabhishek and Kshirabhishek Pooja – The Lord is bathed with cow’s milk and worshiped on behalf of the devotee.
+- Kumbhabhishek and Kshirabhishek Pooja – The priest bathes the Lord in cow’s milk and worships him on behalf of the devotee.

-- Panchamrutabhishek Pooja – The Lord is bathed with “Panch Amrits” that are milk, curd, ghee, honey and sugar among the recitals of several mantras and shlokas praising the greatness of Lord Shiva.
+- Panchamrutabhishek Pooja – The priest also bathes the God with “Panch Amrits” that are milk, curd, ghee, honey and sugar among the recitals of several mantras and shlokas praising the greatness of Lord Shiva.

 - Maha Panchamrutabhisheka Pooja including Rudrabhishekam – The Lord is bathed with “Panch Amrit” that are milk, curd, ghee, honey and sugar.
 The Rudrabhishekam is also performed after the bathing process is over.
 The Rudrabhishek Pooja wipes out all sins and purifies the atmosphere.
 It also removes all sorts of planetary related ill-occurrences.